edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0012-DeviceService-Filters.md

 Reading filters will allow, not unlike application service filter functions today, to have `Readings` in an `Event` to be removed if:

 - the value was outside or inside some range, or the value was greater than, less than or equal to some value
-    - based on the `Reading` value (numeric) of a `Reading` outside a specified range (min/max) described in the device profile for a device resource.
+    - based on the `Reading` value (numeric) of a `Reading` outside a specified range (min/max) described in the service configuration.
 Thus avoiding sending in outlier or jittery data `Readings` that could negatively effect analytics.
     - based on the `Reading` value (numeric) equal to or near (with in some specified range) the last reading.
 This allows a device service to reduce sending in `Event/Readings` that do not represent any significant change.
 This differs from the already implemented onChangeOnly in that it is filtering `Readings` within a specified degree of change.
 - the value was the same as some or not the same as some specified value or values (for strings, boolean and other non-numeric values)
+- the value matches a pattern (glob and/or regex) when the value is a string.
-- the name (the device resource name which used to be the value descriptor) matched a particular value; in other words match `temperature` or `humidity` as example device resources.
+- the name (the device ResourceName) matched a particular value; in other words match `temperature` or `humidity` as example device resources.

 Unlike application services, there is not a need to filter on a device name (or identifier).
 Simply disable the device in the device service if all `Event/Readings` are to be stopped for the device.

 In the case that all `Readings` of an `Event` are filtered, it is assumed the entire `Event` is deemed to be worthless and not sent to core data by the device service.
 If only some `Readings` from and `Event` are filtered, the `Event` minus the filtered `Readings` would be sent to core data.

+The filter behaves the same whether the collection of `Readings` and `Events` is triggered by a scheduled collection of data from the underlying sensor/device or triggered by a command request (as from the command service).
+Therefore, the call for a command request still results in a successful status code and a return of no results (or partial results) if the filter causes all or some of the readings to be removed.

 ### Design / Architecture